-- Let the Child help to roll them out lightly—then cut out the claws with a sharp knife for him or her, as shown in the images shown.
+- Let the child help to roll them out lightly—then cut out the claws with a sharp knife for him or her, as shown in the images shown.

 - Make the eyes from a triangular shape, a bit bigger at the front than the back.
 Let the child push a raisin into each eye socket.

-- Cut a mouth - Don't forget this essential feature of his face.
+- Cut a mouth: Don't forget this essential feature of his face.
 We did!

-- You could use orange peel instead of making a cut.
+- You could use an orange peel instead of making a cut.
 A nice deep wide cut will do very well.
 If it is not cut deep or wide enough, it could disappear when the frog starts to grow in size when the dough begins to rise.

-Assemble Mr. Frog.
+Step 11.
+Assemble Mr. Frog

 Let the child help you to transfer Mr Fog from the work surface to the Baking Tray.
 Assemble him with the assistance of your helper and again, make the child feel that they are being involved in every step.

-Let the Frog Prove!
+Step 12.
+Let Mr. Frog Prove!
 (Or Rise)

 Cover with a damp tea cloth or pull a plastic bag over the whole baking tray.
 Let the Mr. Frog prove—until he has doubled in size, usually for about thirty to forty minutes - but you will be able to tell, just by looking at him whether he is ready to go into the oven!